Cost of attendance

 General living allowance

-An amount for ‘general living allowance’ will be included within your COA.
+An amount for ‘general living allowance’ will be included within your COA, we will also include individual figures for your tuition fee.

 - Loan origination fees